CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.1.8 Storage Solutions.md

 #### SYS.1.8.A20 Emergency Preparedness and Emergency Reaction for Storage Solutions [IT Leader]
 It SHOULD create an emergency plan for the storage solution used.
 The plan SHOULD describe exactly how to handle certain emergency situations.
 Also SHOULD include instructions in the form of actions and commands that support error analysis and error correction.
 To correct errors, suitable tools should be used.

 It should be done regular exercises and tests of the emergency plan.
-After the exercises and tests as well as after an emergency, the generated data SHOULD be safely deleted.
+After the exercises and tests as well as after an emergency, the generated data SHOULD be safely erased.

 ### 3.3 Requirements for increased protection requirements